DimitarTasev/PythonWorkoutManager/Readme.md

 TODO add support in workout definition in file:
     - rest tracking
-        - need to add in WorkoutDesignDocument <- still not finished tho
+        - need to add in WorkoutDesignDocument
             - if only 1 number (i.e. 30, 60, 90, 120) assume seconds
             - if format m:sec (i.e. 1:20, 2:00) process minutes:seconds
         - need to support